 3. try a wide range of shots: mid-range, full-body, close-ups.
 Think about Lange as portrait photographer.

 EDIT & ENHANCE: in Lightroom outdoor photo shoot photos in Lightroom

-SHOW: SKETCH 3: Environmental portraits to the class on the faculty computer
+SHOW: SKETCH 3: Elements of Design: Pattern, Texture, Line, Light to the class on the computers

 DISCUSS: Loading images to Blogs, creating galleries, paragraphing, spellchecks, like buttons, etc.

 1. TUTORIALS: Julieanne Kost on Develop Module

 2. SHOOT more photos either on or off campus: Post the best of your edited and enhanced photos to your blog for a total of @10 photos.
 You can also use different versions of the same photo if you think more than one version is compelling.
 EDIT and enhance your photographs in Lightroom using some of the DEVELOP Module techniques: cross-processing, toning, selective coloring, etc. Remember Julieanne Kost.

 4. BLOGS: Post your images: Everyone will be showing their blogs up on the faculty computer to the class starting at 5:00 pm for our next class meeting

 SKETCH 4: View your PUSHING YOUR PHOTOS from 2 different blog posts: